-Area and Volume: SAT Practice Questions & Study Guide
+Area and Volume: Practice Questions & Study Guide

 Questions asking you to compute or compare areas of 2D figures and surface areas and volumes of 3D solids.

-Understanding Area and Volume on the SAT
+Understanding Area and Volume

-Area questions on the SAT cover rectangles, triangles, parallelograms, trapezoids, and circles.
+Area questions on the test cover rectangles, triangles, parallelograms, trapezoids, and circles.
 The most frequently tested formula is the triangle area: A = (1/2)bh, where h must be the perpendicular height, not a slant side.
 Many errors arise when students use a slant side as the height for non-right triangles.
 When the height is not given directly, you often need the Pythagorean theorem or a special triangle ratio to find it first.

 Composite area problems ask you to find the area of a figure that is made up of two or more standard shapes.
 The technique is always to decompose the figure into pieces, find each piece's area, and add (or subtract, for cut-out regions).
 Common compositions include a rectangle with a semicircle on top, an irregular polygon that can be split into triangles and rectangles, or a large rectangle with a triangular notch removed.